 Students who participate in regular counseling to help manage stress, anxiety, or other mental health conditions should plan ahead for their semester abroad:

 - Meet with your counselor before your departure and discuss strategies to help you navigate your condition while you are abroad.
 What tips does your counselor recommend should you experience stressors while abroad?
-View Syracuse University Counseling Center contact information.
+View Counseling services.

 - Syracuse Abroad can also assist students in connecting with an English-speaking counselor prior to and after a student’s departure.
 While abroad, students can contact a staff member at their center location.

 - Speak to your health insurance company about coverage for mental health services overseas.
 You will likely need to pay for services upfront and submit your receipt for reimbursement if your insurance company covers these services.

 - If you take medication, plan ahead to bring enough for your entire semester abroad.
 Your specific medication may not be available or not available in the same dosage abroad.
 You should not plan to receive medication via mail.
 It may take time to work with your doctor and your health insurance company, so start this process early.